juanluisbaptiste/docker-monero-wallet/README.md

-# Unofficial bitmonero Monero wallet and daemon for docker
+# Unofficial Monero wallet and daemon for docker

 Unofficial [monero](http://www.getmonero.org/) wallet and daemon docker images.
 This repository contains the *Dockerfiles* and all other files needed to build and run these containers.
 Having the wallet available as docker container has some advantages like:

+* Run the daemon on a server that is always on and connected to the Internet like a Synology NAS, and avoid the long blockchain sync waits each time the monerod daemon is started in your laptop.
 * Run the wallet on non supported platforms like Synology NAS products.
-* Run the daemon on a server that is always on and connected to the Internet like a Synology NAS, and avoid the long blockchain sync waits each time the monerod daemon is started in your laptop.

 ## Build instructions

 We use `docker-compose` to build the images.
-Clone this repo and then:
+Clone this repository and then:

     cd docker-monero-wallet
     sudo docker-compose -f docker-compose-dev.yml build

 This command will build the wallet and the monero daemon as separate images that you can launch independently.

 ## How to run the Wallet